Lithuania Confirms First Case Of Coronavirus - UrduPoint

 Vilnius, (UrduPoint / Pakistan Point News - 28th Feb, 2020 ) :Lithuania confirmed its first case of the novel coronavirus in a woman who returned from Italy, the government said on Friday.

-The 39-year-old, who returned from Verona, has been isolated in hospital in the Baltic state's northern city of Siauliai and has mild symptoms.
+The 39-year-old, who returned from Verona on Monday and immediately went on sick leave, has been isolated in hospital in the Baltic state's northern city of Siauliai and has mild symptoms.
 Her family members are being monitored.

 "We are putting all efforts to establish all people who contacted the infected person so that we can adopt preventive measures and (stop) the spread of the virus," Deputy Health Minister Algirdas Seselgis said in a statement.